 Multihop VPN can provide some protection against end-to-end timing attacks against the end server, but will always result in a major loss of speed.
 We think the privacy/security benefits of multi-hop VPN are limited, but we know this can be more important to some users than others.

 Again, this unusual anti-censorship feature is supported by Windows and Android apps.
-Shaowsocks "is an open-source proxy application, widely used in mainland China to circumvent Internet censorship.”
+Shaowsocks "is an open-source proxy application, widely used in mainland China to circumvent Internet censorship".
 Basically it's a SOCKS5 proxy.
 To use it requires that you download the open-source Shadowsocks app and configure it so that you connect to Shadowsocks via a Surfshark VPN server.
 This process is a little fiddly but should be effective at evading VPN blocks.

-This feature, available in the Windows client, allows you to decide how the VPN app works when you connect to new WiFi networks – ask, protect, or always protect.
+This feature, available in the Windows client, allows you to decide how the VPN app works when you connect to new Wi-Fi networks – ask, protect, or always protect.

-This Android app is available free to everyone from the Play Store.
-It sends DNS queries from your device to Surfshark instead of your ISP in order to improve privacy and help defeat censorship.
+This Android app is available free of charge to everyone from the Play Store.
+It sends DNS queries from your device directly to Surfshark instead of your ISP in order to improve privacy and help defeat censorship.
 These queries are protected from prying eyes using the DNS over HTTPS (DoH) (by default) or DNS over TLS (DoT) encryption protocols.